Bellfalasch/gem-nextjs/README.md

 ## Local Development Prerequisites

 In order to authenticate frontend with backend, some tokens are needed.
-For local development, rename the `.env.example`-file to `.env` and fill out the variables in it.
+For local development, copy the `.env.example`-file and name it `.env`.
+Fill out the variables in it.
 Use the tutorial for some guidance.
 This file must never be added to git.
+Keep the `.example`-file.